netdata/netdata/health/notifications/syslog/README.md

 # Syslog

 You need a working `logger` command for this to work.
-This is the case on pretty much every Linux system in existence, and most BSD systems.
+This is the case on pretty much every Linux system in existence, and most Berkeley Software Distribution (BSD) systems.

 Logged messages will look like this: